Madwesh-india/ROS2_Basics/gettingStarted/Turtlesim.md

 ### Step 1: Start the Turtlesim Node

-Run the Turtlesim simulator by executing:
+Launch the Turtlesim simulator with:

 ```bash
 ros2 run turtlesim turtlesim_node
 ```

-This opens a graphical window with a turtle in the center of a virtual environment.
+A graphical window with a turtle in the center of a virtual environment will appear.

 #### Output:
 - **Turtlesim Window**